 Our Surgical Skills Lab is a 2,400 square foot simulated operating room environment with staging and instrument processing areas.
 It can accommodate six whole body stations, eight arthroscopy or endoscopy stations and sawbones training.

 The lab opened in 2006 and was designed to meet the need for an innovative training facility that accommodates surgical procedure training and research and development for surgeons, physicians, and health care professionals.
 It’s housed within TRIA Orthopedic Center in Bloomington – just minutes away from the Minneapolis/St. Paul International Airport.

 The Surgical Skills Lab is fully equipped to host your event and open to all surgical specialties.
 We’re available seven days a week and can be reserved for any time of day.
-We also provide complete cadaveric tissue sourcing, preparation, storage and disposition.
+We also provide complete cadaveric tissue sourcing, preparation, storage, and meeting room space.

 See below for the lab availability calendar.
 For more information about conferencing, equipment, lab support staff and a virtual tour, visit our facility and amenities page.